trecpodcasts/podcast-audio-feature-extraction/README.md

 ## Segment Retrieval

 Segment retrieval requires a running Elasticsearch instance at http://localhost:9200.
 You can download Elasticsearch from https://www.elastic.co/downloads/elasticsearch.
+The segment retrieval procedure calculates the audio features on the fly for the podcast segments, so the features are not required to be generated beforehand.

 First, all segment must be indexed into an Elasticsearch index.
-Modify the config.yaml configuration file for your setup and then run:
+Modify the config.yaml configuration file for your setup, importantly you must set "dataset_path" to the location of the Spotify podcast dataset, and then run:

 ```bash
 source src/search/index.py